-As noted, we do not have any Sumerian disputation-poems dated to later than the Old Babylonian period, but speakers of Akkadian continued to compose disputation-poems in their own language.
-These poems have a wider variety of structure and content and are clearly not translations of Sumerian disputation-poems but original creations.
-The oldest of them known to us, and the most widespread — Tamarisk and Palm — was also found in the scribal school in Emar, in Syria.
-Parts of a composition called Series of the Fox, a sort of combination of tale and disputation, were found at Ugarit.
-Unfortunately, the ends of most of the Akkadian disputation-poems are no longer extant, so we do not know whether they had a judgment scene or who the divine judge was.
-Nonetheless, from these two compositions — Series of the Fox and The Story of the Poor, Forlorn Wren, whose first copies come from the Hellenistic period, but whose composition is earlier — it emerges that the sun god Šamaš was the judge between the combatants.
-The Story of the Poor, Forlorn Wren even ends with a hymn to this god, like the complete Sumerian works that are extant.
-It is almost certain that Šamaš (unlike the usual judges in Sumerian disputation-poems where the poems connect them to creation) was chosen to be the judge between the combatants on account of his standard role in Mesopotamia as the god of justice who sees all.
-The epithet “righteous judge” applied to him in The Story of the Poor, Forlorn Wren (l.
-23) fits well with his role in this poem.
-From all the fragments of Babylonian disputation-poems that have survived, it emerges that to the relatively inflexible pattern of the Sumerian parallels — at the center of which is a dialogue between the combatants — were added many narrative lines.
-In this respect, it returned closer to the genre of tale or fable which from it perhaps originally sprang.
+As noted, no Sumerian disputation-poems are dated later than the Old Babylonian period.
+Akkadian disputation-poems, on the other hand, continued to be composed in a variety of structures and content throughout the ages, some of them being found also outside of Mesopotamia.
+The oldest and the most widespread — Tamarisk and Palm — was unearthed in Emar.
+Fragments of a composition called Series of the Fox, a sort of combination of tale and disputation, were found at Ugarit.
+Unfortunately, the ends of most of the Akkadian disputation-poems are no longer extant, so the judgment scene or the identity of the authority who gave a verdict are in question.
+Nonetheless, in two compositions — the Series of the Fox mentioned above and The Story of the Poor, Forlorn Wren, whose first copies are dated to the Hellenistic period, but whose composition is apparently earlier — it is implied that the Akkadian sun god Šamaš is the judge between the rivals.
+The Story of the Poor, Forlorn Wren also ends with a hymn to this god, resembling the conclusions of the Sumerian works.
+It appears that Šamaš was chosen to adjudicate in these works (unlike the high-authority gods in the Sumerian equivalents, who were connected to creation) on account of his traditional role in Mesopotamia as the god of justice.
+The epithet “righteous judge (dayyān ki[tti]),” applied to him in The Story of the Poor, Forlorn Wren (l.
+23), fits well with this role.
+Not only the choice of a different judge, but a comparison of the fragmentary Babylonian disputation-poems with their antecedents – the Sumerian ones – reveals a relatively-flexible pattern in favor of the Babylonian ones, including increased usage of narrative lines.
+In this respect, they are closer to the genre of tale or fable from which these poems were perhaps originally developed.

-In light of what we have said, I would like to suggest that, comparable to the influence of the disputation-poems on the Sumerian epics that treat of competition between kings, and in light of what we know about the existence of compositions of this genre in the Levant from the Late Bronze Age and on — first, Akkadian compositions from Babylonia, and afterward original compositions in local languages — we may ask whether the Ugaritic scribe too may have been inspired to compose the end of the Baal Cycle by this so-popular genre of disputation-poems; the last battle between the combatants was decided by the words of Šapš, and the concluding hymn was sung in her honor.
+Having described this literary phenomenon, it is suggested here that the concluding section of the Ugaritic Baal Cycle – including the last battle, the intervention of the sun goddess, and the closing hymn devoted to her – has been inspired by the popular genre of the disputation-poems.
+In light of the dispersion of this genre in the Levant from the Late Bronze Age onward — first imported from Babylonia and later in original compositions — this may resemble the influence this genre had on the Sumerian epics that treat of competition between kings.